Chaitanya8639/Study-Schedule-Sync-with-Google-Calendar/Code/readme.md

 5. 📃 Ensures the Weekly Events sheet exists for attendance logging
 6. 🔐 Requests the necessary permissions for Calendar and Sheet access

-You only need to run it once — it automates everything afterward.
+### You only need to run it once — it automates everything afterward.
-You can find it in [Code.gs]()
 ---